Adam-Doria/antred-website/README.md

 ## Tech Stack

 - **Frontend:** Next.js for server-side rendering and a fast, interactive user experience.
-- **Backend:** Node.js used for managing backend interactions and API.
+- **Backend:** Next while needing a true backend.
-- **Database:** Supabase for simplified PostgreSQL management with authentication features.
+- **Database:** Supabase for simplified PostgreSQL management with authentication feature, use kisely as query builder
-- **Docker** for containerization and deployment simplification.

 ## Installing Dependencies